josefs/Gradualizer/doc/typesystem.md

 program should not be statically typed.
 In Erlang there is the type
 $any()$ which already has this role, in the sense that any expression has the type $any()$.
-So we will reuse $any()$ in our gradual type system to mean that an expression (or variable) is untyped.
+So we will reuse $any()$ in our gradual type system to mean that an expression is untyped.

 ## Compatibility relation